billyzju/Multi-style-ship-license-numbers-localization/README.md

 # Multi-style-ship-license-numbers-localization
-Codes and transferred deep model of my ICTAI 2017 paper "Using transferred deep model in combination with prior features to localize multi-style ship license numbers in nature scenes"

-The codes and the transferred deep model released here are described in our ICTAI 2017 paper "Using transferred deep model in combination with prior features to localize multi-style ship license numbers in nature scenes", please refer our paper for more details.
+Codes and transferred deep model of my ICTAI 2017 paper "Using transferred deep model in combination with prior features to localize multi-style ship license numbers in nature scenes", please refer our paper for more details.

 1. The Transferred_Deep_Model was implemented and trained with Caffe (TextBoxes version of Caffe, see also https://github.com/MhLiao/TextBoxes).
 2. How to use ?